 Worldwide rates follow Printful's standard flat-per-product-per-region structure.
 The first item in a shipping bucket carries the higher rate.
 Each additional item in the same bucket adds a smaller incremental charge.

 One cost pattern that catches sellers off guard: multi-category carts split into separate shipping buckets, each with its own first-item charge.
-A buyer in Thailand who orders a t-shirt and a hat doesn't pay $11.99 plus a small add-on.
-They pay two separate first-item rates — $11.99 for the shirt and $9–$12 for the hat — because Printful prints them at different facilities and ships them as two parcels.
+A buyer in Thailand who orders a t-shirt and a hat doesn't pay the t-shirt first-item rate plus a small add-on.
+They pay two separate first-item rates — one for the shirt and one for the hat — because Printful prints them at different facilities and ships them as two parcels.

 Worldwide delivery times and the customs question